skip to Main Content

 Japanese manga and anime

-Students obtain information about the history of anime and manga, and explore the contemporary manga and anime culture of Japan.
-They then create their own manga characters and introduce them to the class or group.
+Students acquire information about the history of anime and manga and explore contemporary manga and anime culture in Japan.
+They learn about specific features of manga, such as fukidashi speech bubbles and onomatopoeia.
+They then create their own manga characters and/or add onomatopoeia to the illustrations before introducing them to the class or group.

 [Suitable for: Secondary]